 Lobsters used to be this region’s number one seafood but in Southeastern Massachusetts the fishery is in decline.
 To draw attention to the struggles of local fishermen, he went out lobstering with Menemsha fisherman Pat Jenkinson.

-In the fall of 2005, Mr. Lovewell with the help of a team of editors and graphics colleagues at the Vineyard Gazette worked on and published a special section on the declining state of Georges Bank.
+In the fall of 2005, Mr. Lovewell with the help of a team of editors and graphics colleagues at the Vineyard Gazette published a special section on the declining state of Georges Bank.
 The project began in the spring of 2005 with a two-week stormy cruise aboard a federal fisheries research vessel.
-The ship traveled more than a thousand miles of waters on the great bank.
-The special section remains the most comprehensive writing project found anywhere in New England of the once fertile and now troubled fishing grounds.
+The ship traveled more than a thousand miles on the great bank.
+The special section even to this day remains the most comprehensive writing project found anywhere in New England of the once fertile and now troubled fishing grounds.